Prag8855/aab/content/guides/blue-card.md

     You need valid [health insurance](/glossary/Krankenversicherung).
 Travel insurance is not accepted.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents ➞](#required-documents)**

 If you bring your family to Germany, you can apply for their [family reunion visa](/glossary/Family%20reunion%20visa) at the same time.
-You must prepare these documents too.
+You must prepare their documents too.

 While you wait for your *Ausländerbehörde* appointment, you should also...